Koh Tao Packing Checklist

 You’ve booked your dream trip to Koh Tao, your departure date is coming, and now it’s time to begin packing.
 This can be easier said than done, especially if it’s your first time visiting Southeast Asia and you don’t really know what you need to bring versus what you can buy on the island, what clothes to bring for the weather on Koh Tao, and what is essential and what’s not.
 So we’ve put together the ultimate packing checklist to help you.

 Even before you get to the packing stage, there’s a few essential tasks and some admin that you should take care of to ensure a hassle-free trip:

-- Check your passport – you’ll need at least 6 months’ validity remaining and a minimum of two unstamped pages to be admitted into the country.
+- Check your passport – you’ll need at least 6 months’ validity remaining.
+And also a minimum of two unstamped pages to be admitted into the country.

-- Ensure your vaccines are up to date – check with your doctor to see what updates you need and any new jabs that are recommended.
-Koh Tao is not an area where malaria and rabies are a consideration, but depending on the rest of your Thailand itinerary, they may still be required.
+- Ensure your vaccines are up to date – check with your doctor.
+See what updates you need and any new jabs that are recommended.
+Koh Tao is not an area where malaria and rabies are a consideration.
+But depending on the rest of your Thailand itinerary, they may still be required.